Most leaders don’t see how to employ HR as a strategic pillar of the business and this leaves a lot of professionals feeling somewhat frustrated.

 In this interview series, we talk to HR professionals, business leaders, and anyone who is an authority on HR who can share what companies can gain by having HR in the boardroom and why and how HR should help drive company decisions.

-Hi Cecilia!
-Before we dive in, our readers would love to get to know you a bit better.
-Can you tell us a bit about your backstory and how you got started?
+Hi Michael, welcome to the series!
+Before we drive in, our readers would love to “get to know you” a bit better.
+Can you tell us a bit about your ‘backstory’ and how you got started?